 Forewarned is forearmed.
 For a comprehensive and effective data security plan that protects your organization from initial acquisition to end of life, you need best practices for media destruction that cover employee behavior, organizational processes, and implementation.

 First, protect your chain of custody.
 Chain of custody and audit trails require no gap in knowledge and handing from initial data/device acquisition to ultimate decommissioning and end of life.
 Common touchpoints that must be protected include installation, troubleshooting, upgrades, device replacement, and data decommissioning.

 Second, have a written set of policies and procedures that every employee who is handling confidential data reads, understands, and signs.

 Third, close the loop on data destruction.
 Too many organizations have a major risk with data and devices at end of life.
 Make sure you protect both ends of your data security loop by making your data destruction practices as strong as your entry point of attack defenses.

-Here is Garner’s recommended best practice steps for magnetic and solid-state media data destruction.
+Below is Garner’s recommended best practice steps for magnetic and solid-state media data destruction.

-- Ensure no data leaves your facility.
+- Ensure no data leaves your facility without first being degaussed.

 - Verify and document the degaussing process with an IRONCLAD verification system.

 - Use a sticker or physically destroy hard drives to indicate it has gone through the sanitization process.